1775 to 1822 (PDF File)

 October 19th, the American sealer Betsy also arrives at Port Egmont.
 Capt.
 Paddock of the whaler Olive Branch stops there to take on water.

 December 8th, Betsy and Olive Branch depart together for Cape Horn.

 1798 - March 17th, Captain Don Francisco Xavier de Viana y Alzaibar takes command of the presidio.

-1799 – in April, Captain Don Luis Medina y Torres returns to East Falkland to take over command of the fort there.
+1799 – April 1st, Captain Don Luis Medina y Torres returns to East Falkland to take over command of the fort there.